Waco siege: Video games

+Series

+The Waco siege is used as a subplot in the episode "Two Guys Naked in a Hot Tub" of South Park S3E8.
+In the episode the ATF plans to save the day by stopping the 'cultists' of a meteor-shower from killing themselves.
+Even if it means they have to "Kill every single one of them".
+The episode depicted the ATF as incompetent and shows them killing multiple innocent people needlessly.

+The X-Files season 4 episode 5, The Field Where I Died makes references to various cult related events from that period, including the Waco siege.
+The episode centres around an ATF and FBI investigation of a cult compound suspected to be involved in child abuse and illegal gun manufacturing.

 Personal accounts

 Branch Davidian survivor David Thibodeau wrote his account of life in the group and of the siege in the book A Place Called Waco, published in 1999.
-His book served in part as the basis for the 2018 Paramount Network six-part television drama miniseries Waco, starring Michael Shannon as the FBI negotiator Gary Noesner, Taylor Kitsch as David Koresh, and Rory Culkin as Thibodeau.
-Developed by John Erick Dowdle and Drew Dowdle, it premiered on January 24, 2018.The City of God: A New American Opera by Joshua Armenta dramatized the negotiations between the FBI and Koresh, premiered in 2012, utilizing actual transcripts from the negotiations as well as biblical texts and hymns from the Davidian hymnal.
+His book served in part as the basis for the 2018 Paramount Network six-part television drama miniseries Waco, starring Michael Shannon as the FBI negotiator Gary Noesner, Taylor Kitsch as Koresh, and Rory Culkin as Thibodeau.
+Developed by John Erick Dowdle and Drew Dowdle, it premiered on January 24, 2018.

+The City of God: A New American Opera by Joshua Armenta dramatized the negotiations between the FBI and Koresh, premiered in 2012, utilizing actual transcripts from the negotiations as well as biblical texts and hymns from the Davidian hymnal.
 In 2015, Retro Report released a mini documentary looking back at Waco and how it has fueled many right-wing militias.